 Edison de Mello, MD, PhD

-Founder, Executive Director and Co-Director of Men’s Clinic
+Founder, Director of Men’s Clinic & Chief Medical Officer

 The Center’s founder Edison de Mello, MD, PhD, is a board certified Family Physician by the American Board of Family Medicine and a licensed psychotherapist by the California Board of Behavioral Sciences.
 He practiced psychotherapy for 13 years before entering medical training and now practices and teaches evidenced- based integrative medicine.

 Dr. de Mello’s PhD dissertation, entitled “Gut Feelings – A Psychosocial Approach to Gastrointestinal Illness,” inspired his conception of a center where psychology would be combined and fully integrated with Western and Eastern medicines.
 The de Mello Institute was formed in 1996 with the goal of employing safe and complementary approaches to healthcare while also addressing a person’s emotional and spiritual health.
 Fully committed to these goals ,in 1999 Dr. de Mello entered residency at the prestigious Albert Einstein College of Medicine at Beth Israel Medical Center Urban Family Residency program in New York City, including training at the Center for Health and Healing also in Manhattan.
 His training utilized a biopsychosocial model offering innovative experiences in the integration of complementary medicine into the practice of Family Medicine.
 Upon completing his medical training, Dr. de Mello expanded the de Mello Institute and founded the Akasha Center for Integrative Medicine.